 The third governance change regards the establishment of the EAB.
-Even though the EAB is not able to take executive operational decisions, the EAB has a proactive role in monitoring, reporting and advising on compliance.
+Albeit not able to take executive operational decisions, the EAB has a proactive role in monitoring, reporting and advising on compliance.
 It is formed by five members, 3 independent (majority) and two from BT internal managerial staff.
 It is chaired by a BT non-executive board member.
 Supported by the EAO (staffed by circa 8 people), the EAB actively monitors and reports on compliance, investigates complaints, carries out own-initiative investigations, sets and monitors Key performance Indicators (KPIs) and makes recommendations for change.
-It must inform Ofcom of breaches, send periodic meeting minutes and publish an annual report.
+It must inform Ofcom of breaches, provide Ofcom with copies of EAB meeting minutes and publish an annual report.

-Following the Undertakings, Ofcom also established the Office of the Telecommunication Adjudicator (OTA).
+At the same time the Undertakings were agreed, Ofcom also established the Office of the Telecommunication Adjudicator (OTA).
 The OTA had the main role to make LLU operational processes work for industry, by mediating between BT and other providers and therefore solving practical operational issues.